mdehtisham/markdown-crash-course/README.md

 * Item 3

 > ## Nested Items
-Nested list can created by adding single tab before an item.
+Nested list can be created by adding single tab before an item.

 * Item 1
 * Item 2